 For me, the best way to lose the weight was Tim Ferriss’s slow cab diet, and the best way for me to maintain the weight loss has been the Pesco Mediterranean diet.

 There is only one aspect of a low carb diet that remains challenging to me, and that is coming up with creative vegetable dishes on the spot.
 I got in the habit on slow carb to reach for the frozen vegetables and add butter and salt.
-Boring.

 Vegetables (especially the leafy greens and the cruciferous veggies like Brussels sprouts) are the best nutritional supplements you can find for just about any diet, so it pays to get some easy, tasty vegetables dishes in your go-to recipe collection.

 Make Cooking Vegetable Dishes Easy

 As industrialization took over in the US and processed food became popular, many home cooks moved away from chopping and cooking fresh vegetables.

 Many home cooks today avoid vegetables because it isn’t a habit that comes naturally when getting dinner on the table.
 If you are in a hurry, there is certainly nothing wrong with frozen vegetables in a bag.

 Most of them are flash frozen when fresh and the nutrients can actually be better than if you bought them from a grocery store produce shelf.

 If you want to get more creative with vegetables however, the best way is to pick out a recipe and make it 3 times.
 Three times seems to be the goldilocks number to ensure a dish becomes easy and reliable.